moq-wg/moq-transport/draft-ietf-moq-transport.md

 with it.
 A track name identifies an individual track within the namespace.

-Track namespace is an N-tuple of bytes where N can be between 1 and 32.
+Track namespace is an ordered N-tuple of bytes where N can be between 1 and 32.
 The structured nature of Track Namespace allows relays and applications to manipulate prefixes of a namespace.
 Track name is a sequence of bytes.

 In this specification, both the Track Namespace tuple fields and the Track Name